chibby0ne/chibby0ne.github.io/index.md

 I'm a huge fan of [vim][vim] (also [neovim][neovim]) and Linux.
 My current distro of choice is [Arch Linux][archlinux].
 I'm also starting to grow fond of the [go][golang] programming language.

-In this blog I [write](./posts) about my interests: machine learning, artificial intelligence, data science, software development, Linux, and things that I've learned along the way.
+I occasionally [write](./posts) about my interests in machine learning, artificial intelligence, data science, software development, Linux, and things that I've learned along the way.

 [vim]: https://www.vim.org
 [neovim]: https://neovim.io